amckenna41/iso3166-updates-api/README.md

 Issues
 ------
-Any issues, errors or bugs can be raised via the [Issues](Issues) tab in the repository.
-Also if there are any missing or incorrect data in the updates json, this should also be raised by creating an issue.
+Any issues, errors/bugs or enhancements can be raised via the [Issues](Issues) tab in the repository.

 Contact
 -------